silvaxxx1/RagApp/README.md

 # 🧠 RagApp – End-to-End Retrieval-Augmented Generation (RAG) System

-**RagApp** is a minimal yet extensible project to build a complete **Retrieval-Augmented Generation (RAG)** system from scratch — covering every major component from data ingestion to LLM-based generation and full-stack deployment.
+**RagApp** is a minimal yet extensible full-stack project to build a complete **Retrieval-Augmented Generation (RAG)** system from scratch — covering every major component from data ingestion to LLM-based response generation and deployment.

-This project aims to provide a clear, modular, and hands-on framework for learning, experimentation, and real-world application of RAG-based architectures.
+This project is designed for **hands-on learning**, **modular experimentation**, and evolving into a **production-ready architecture** using best practices in backend, LLM orchestration, and modern tooling.

 > 🔧 We will incrementally evolve this into a production-ready, full-stack RAG system.